9 best Edmonton food events to check out this week | Dished

 Live Music at Halo

-Halo Bar will be having food and drink specials all night while showcasing some great live music every Thursday throughout the month of July.
+Halo Bar will be having food and drink specials all night while showcasing some great live music nearly every Thursday throughout the month of August.

 When: Every Thursday